JerryKomor/LED-Dimmer/README.md

-Version 2.03 for dual output PWM board.
+Version 2.03 for our dual output PWM board.
-Example program uses first driver as PWM for driving LED string.
+Example program uses first driver as the main PWM for driving LED string.
 The 2 onboard buttons control duty cycle of first MOSFET transistor from 5 to 100% A trigger pin on IO connector triggers 90 second count down timer for second MOSFET Rev 2.03 adds auto shut off for MOSFET 1